n0tGit/BD-Skype-SFX/README.md

 ## Setup NotificationSounds
 1. Go to Settings.
 2. Head to plugins and Search "NotificationSounds".
-   - If you don't have it installed, download it [https://betterdiscord.app/plugin/NotificationSounds](here).
+   - If you don't have it installed, download it [here](https://betterdiscord.app/plugin/NotificationSounds).
-   - Check [https://docs.betterdiscord.app/users/#plugins](BetterDiscord's Documentation) to see how to install plugins.
+   - Check [BetterDiscord's Documentation](https://docs.betterdiscord.app/users/#plugins) to see how to install plugins.
 3. Click the cog button.
 You should read "Settings" when hovering your cursor on it.
 4. Open the "Add new sound" category.
 5. In "CategoryName", either use this repo's name, or use another name of your choice.